tomtebloss/acsi2stm/gerbers/README.md

 ## History

 This PCB was only made for me and the goal was to get a small PCB made with everything on it.
 A few people asked if I could make it public.
 So it is a "work in progress".
 There is no way to change ID at the moment, but I have plans to make a new PCB to change ID on the unit between 0-4.
 Right now the ID is fixed to ID0.
 There is also some components not needed for this project but was present on the bluepill.
-So download the zip with the gerbers and order your PCB from your favourite PCB manufactor.
+So download the zip with the gerbers and order your board from your favourite PCB manufactor.

 ---